Lindeneg/lindeneg-npm-packages/packages/core-http-req/README.md

 ##### request

 This is the base for all requests and is called by all below methods.
-It returns a standard `Response` object.
+It contains a standard `Response` object in the `data` property of `RequestResult`.

 ```ts
 function request<E extends CustomError>(